Hinalea Imaging

 Series B in 2008

-Cyrium Technologies Inc. specializes in the development and manufacturing of concentrator photovoltaic (CPV) cells for terrestrial solar energy applications.
-Established in 2002 and headquartered in Ottawa, Canada, with an additional office in Tsuen Wan, Hong Kong, the company offers a range of products including quantum dot enhanced cells and application-specific concentrator cells (ASCC).
-Cyrium Technologies also provides optimization and customization services for cell performance through its ASCC program, catering to the needs of CPV system manufacturers and the broader solar energy market.
+Cyrium Technologies Inc. is a Canadian company that specializes in the development and manufacturing of concentrator photovoltaic (CPV) cells tailored for terrestrial solar energy markets and CPV system manufacturers.
+Established in 2002 and headquartered in Ottawa, with an additional office in Tsuen Wan, Hong Kong, the company offers a range of products, including quantum dot enhanced cells and application-specific concentrator cells (ASCC).
+Furthermore, Cyrium Technologies provides performance optimization and customization services for its cells through the ASCC program, ensuring that clients receive tailored solutions to meet their specific energy needs.

 Switch Materials